awsdocs/amazon-cloudfront-developer-guide/doc_source/setting-up-cloudfront.md

 Note your AWS account number, because you'll need it later\.

+**Tip**
+If you plan to use CloudFront to distribute content that you store in an S3 bucket, make sure that you also complete the steps to sign up for S3\.
+For more information, see [Sign Up for Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/gsg/SigningUpforS3.html)\.

 ## Access Your Account<a name="setting-up-access-account"></a>

 You use AWS services by using any of the following options: